 In the fall of 1905, Cadillac bought out Robert Faulconer’s share of L&F and the two companies merged to form the Cadillac Motor Car Company, with Henry Leland as president and general manager.
 Wilfred Leland was officially the assistant treasurer, but his unofficial (although still vital) role was smoothing his father’s business relationships.
 Henry Leland, by then in his sixties, could be infinitely patient with engineers, but his stubborn bluntness put him at a disadvantage in situations calling for diplomacy.
 He could be particularly hard on suppliers, many of whom had vivid memories of the old man dressing them down for failing to meet his lofty standards of quality.

 Leland’s perfectionism paid off for Cadillac, which developed an admirable reputation for workmanship and reliability.
-In 1908, the company won Britain’s prestigious Dewar Trophy, following a well-publicized test, supervised by the Royal Auto Club, in which technicians completely disassembled three Cadillacs, intermingled their parts, and then reassembled them using only wrenches and screwdrivers.
+In 1908, the company won Britain’s prestigious Dewar Trophy following a well-publicized test, supervised by the Royal Auto Club, in which technicians completely disassembled three Cadillacs, intermingled their parts, and then reassembled them using only basic hand tools.
 It was a dramatic demonstration of Leland’s philosophy of interchangeable parts in an era when most automotive engineering still resembled blacksmithing.

 THE GENERAL MOTORS BUYOUT